Wednesday, February 02, 2005

 In living through a particular trauma I gained enlightenment.
 So if I went back in time and changed things, then the trauma would not have occurred and I never would have gained enlightenment, so how could I go back and change it?

-So, I can have no regrets and I can assign no blame, unless I am willing to invalidate and betray what I have gained.
+So, I can have no regrets and I can assign no blame, unless I am willing to give up what I have gained.
 Now REGRET is a big load of baggage that I have been hauling for years.
 I can drop it here on the trail, the heaviest item being my 40 volume, hardbound edition of the World Book Series of Time Travel and Regrets Fixed, which also includes the 52 annual updates.
 Instead I can keep this fortune cookie fortune, which says, “Pain is the price of enlightenment, avoid one, lose the other.”
 I may still feel bad about things that I have done, but I am lighter and faster, the future should certainly be more enjoyable.

-3 Comments:
+0 Comments:

 Post a Comment